rileyeaton-ubc/single-object-tracking-ensemble/documentation/progress_journal.md

 - Discuss any problems we have run into when replicating
 - Break down the problem of how to ensemble all the models together

-### Meeting 7 - March 6th
+## Meeting 7 - March 6th

+#### Discussion Points

 - Focused on replicating individual tracking models
 - Discussed model integration and file formatting for ensemble testing
 - Decide on file naming convention and folder structure for organizing the repository
 - Begin work on a tradional SOT model to fulfill project requirements